M-J-Robbins/good-email-code/email-code/text.md

 MSO version of Outlook add a `color` to the `<ins>` element, I've had a quick look and simply apply a `color` inline doesn't override it, so needs a little more testing.

-Be carful when underlining text as this is often a visual queue for a hyperlink and may lead confuse the reader.
+Be carful when underlining text as this is often a visual queue for a hyperlink and may confuse the reader.

 ### Offset
 {% highlight html %}